fadeoutsoftware/WASDI/docs/GettingStarted/LibsConcepts.rst

 * Linux: /home/[your user]/.wasdi/[WASDI_User]/[WorkspaceId]/
 * Windows: C:\\Users\\[your user]\\.wasdi\\[WASDI_User]\\[WorkspaceId]\\

 These are your folders, you can do what you want of that folders.
-Again: only and when needed, WASDI will search there for the needed files and, if not avaiable, will donwload it.
+Again: only and when needed, WASDI will search there for the needed files and, if not available, will download it.